-- Provide examples of biodiversity value in modified agricultural areas; - Posit that approaches and metrics used to assess impacts in areas of high biodiversity are not suitable for modified landscapes; - ► Highlight how to better consider these landscapes during the key stages of the Impact Assessment (IA) process; - Provide recommendations for addressing the current gap in methods and practice.
+- Provide examples of biodiversity value in modified and/or seminatural agricultural areas. - Posit that approaches and metrics used to assess impacts in areas of high biodiversity are not suitable for modified landscapes. - Highlight how to better consider these landscapes during the key stages of the Impact Assessment (IA) process. - Provide recommendations for addressing the current gap in methods and practice.